iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

   will be shown inside `main`.

 - `feature-branch-1` is inactive (does not contain any commits that are not present in `main`).
-This can happen if the user
+This can happen in two cases:

-  - either has not pushed any new commits to it
+  - if the user has not pushed any new commits to `feature-branch-1`
-  - or has merged it into `main` and has not pushed any new commits to it after the merger.
+  - if the user has merged `feature-branch-1` into `main` and has not pushed any new commits to it after the merger.

   Since the branch does not contain any new unique commits, Iterative Studio considers `feature-branch-1` as **"nested"** within `main` and does not